 Automated email series

 Some automated email series are set up to trigger based on if and when a subscriber opens a previous email.
-This is no longer an effective way to set up your email series since Apple Mail will report an artificial open for some of your subscribers and trigger the next email, whether someone read your previous email or not.
+This is no longer an effective way to set up your email series since Apple Mail reports an artificial open for some of your subscribers and triggers the next email, whether someone read your previous email or not.
 Instead, consider using an email click as a trigger in your automated email series (more on that and other recommendations in the next section).

-It’s worth noting that many automated emails won’t be affected by this change.
+It’s worth noting that many automated emails aren’t affected by this change.
 For example, automated welcome email series are often set up to send each email after a specific number of days, using time-based triggers rather than open-based triggers.
-Those automated series will continue to function as before.
+Those automated series xN continue to function as before.